LucaGGE/Azoth-Blackguard/README.md

 The project was born as a game, and even if it has evolved into a system, it still is shipped with a game, of which I already explained the importance.\
 This means the project would have had little sense without at least some game graphics.\
 The stuff you will found included on GitHub is not there just for test purposes nor it was copied or bought anywhere.
-Everything was especially developed for this final project.
-This material is to be considered a finished first alpha that needs to be tested, modified and polished.
-I also have Game design docs that still have some incogruences and need to be merged, updated and improved until they become the final, official version.
-Along the Krita files for the graphics, they weren't included in the repo.\
+Everything was especially developed for this ROGUE24.\
 I like how the tileset came out but it will undergo some changes anyway, especially background tiles that are too little and rough (since they are the one that suffered the most when I decided to change tile resolution from 32x32 pixels to 20x20).\
-Of course it would have been extremely cool to include at least a first draft of the "Modders Manual", but with the time at my disposal that was absolutely out of question.
+Of course it would have been extremely cool to immediately include at least a first draft of the "Modders Manual", but with the time at my disposal that was absolutely out of question.

 ## Acknowledgments